Team-NiMO/NiMo-Manipulation/README.md

 Currently, the visualization shows the following:
 - A model of the xArm (also representing collision boundaries)
 - A model of the end-effector (also representing collision boundaries)
-- Collision boundaries for the Amiga Mobile Base
+- Collision boundaries for the Amiga Mobile Base and ground plane

 <img src="https://github.com/Team-NiMO/Nimo-Manipulation/blob/main/docs/collision_boxes.jpg" width="650">